Tiny Beast, Unaligned

 How to run Spider

-A friendly spider is a familiar (Find Familiar produces a tiny beast and the spider is right there on the list), a druid's wild shape into a Tiny beast, or a witch's pet that the party has had to coexist with since the first session.
-The animal has 1 HP and an Intelligence of 1, so the framing is "tool that walks", not "companion".
+A friendly spider is a familiar from Find Familiar (the spider is on the list), a druid's wild shape into a Tiny beast, or a witch's pet the party has coexisted with since the first session.
+The animal has 1 HP and Intelligence 1, so the framing is "tool that walks", not "companion".

 The use case is reconnaissance.
-Walk and climb 20 ft. each means the spider can scale a wall the rogue can't reach, slip through a one-inch gap under a door, and report back through the familiar bond if it's a familiar.
-Stealth +4 with Darkvision 30 ft. means it sees in pitch dark and rolls well to not be noticed, which is the whole job.
-Use it for scouting the next room, mapping the corridor, identifying the patrol pattern.
+Walk and climb 20 ft. each means the spider scales walls the rogue cannot reach, slips through one-inch gaps under doors, and reports back through the familiar bond.
+Stealth +4 with Darkvision 30 ft. means it sees pitch dark and rolls well to avoid notice.
+Use it for scouting the next room, mapping the corridor, identifying patrol patterns.
 Do not put it in combat.
-AC 12 and 1 HP means a sneeze ends it, and if it's a familiar, the caster has to spend the spell slot again to get a new one.
+AC 12 and 1 HP mean a sneeze kills it.

-The texture is the squeamishness.
-Half the table loves having a spider familiar and half the table hates it.
-Play the comedy hard: the spider on the bard's shoulder during a noble's audience, the spider that the innkeeper finds in the soup, the spider that the paladin steps on by accident and has to apologize to the wizard for.
+The texture is squeamishness.
+Half the table loves a spider familiar and half hates it.
+Play the comedy hard: the spider on the bard's shoulder during a noble's audience, the spider the innkeeper finds in the soup, the spider the paladin steps on and must apologize to the wizard for.

-When the spider does scout something the party needed to know, narrate it in one clean sentence and move on.
+When the spider scouts something the party needed to know, narrate it in one clean sentence and move on.
 The spider earns its keep in two-line check-ins, not in extended scenes.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.